Hadskad/Smart-Tutor-Lite/SETUP.md

                      Obtaining Files Not in Repository (.gitignore Files)

+⚠️ **NOTE FOR JUDGES**: Firebase configuration files are already included in this repository.
+You do NOT need to download or configure Firebase - just proceed with the Whisper model setup below.

 Many required files are excluded by .gitignore and need to be obtained separately.
 Do this after cloning repo(Check README.md)